Supported content from City St George's, University of London Journalism Department

 Whatever course you’re applying for, the chances are they’ll want a personal statement.
 The purpose is to introduce yourself to the course leaders, helping them to learn more about you and to get a snapshot of your background, experience, and motivation.
 In addition, it should show why you want to be a journalist and why you have chosen the university to undertake your particular programme.

-“Be honest and straightforward,” Bennetto advises.
+“Be honest and straightforward,” Jason advises.
 “Address your chosen MA and tell us why you want to come to City to study that specific course.
 Demonstrate those things with examples of the work experience or other relevant work.”

-Harb adds, “A common mistake is when students write one personal statement for a string of applications.
+Zahera adds, “A common mistake is when students write one personal statement for a string of applications.
 Make sure you show us why you are interested in this specific course — and in us as a university.”

-Earle gave us a look into his personal statement: “I used my 200-word personal statement to talk about how I had wanted to be a journalist for a long time and how, since studying Politics and International Relations as my undergraduate degree, I had got experience at a student magazine and gone on to work on the data desk at the Times and Sunday Times.”
+Archie gave us a look into his personal statement: “I used my 200-word personal statement to talk about how I had wanted to be a journalist for a long time and how, since studying Politics and International Relations as my undergraduate degree, I had got experience at a student magazine and gone on to work on the data desk at the Times and Sunday Times.”

-Nandra also demonstrated how a personal statement doesn’t have to be long-winded to be effective.
+Hridika also demonstrated how a personal statement doesn’t have to be long-winded to be effective.
 “My personal statement was less than a page and included four paragraphs summarising my interest in journalism.
 The first outlined my work as an undergraduate student in Psychology and Consumer Marketing, and how the skills from the course could apply in a journalism setting.

 “I then ran through my previous experience in a TV presenter role for britasiatv, such as covering the Commonwealth Games and going to red-carpet events.
 I didn’t just list what I had done, but also the skills I had learnt and show that applied to journalism.
 Finally, I explained why I looked forward to learning at City and why I had chosen the course I had.”